 - Limits: most expect you to learn their interface and build the views yourself, many sync a copy of your data into their own platform, and pricing frequently scales per seat.

-The fastest path is to skip report-building entirely and ask for what you want.
-With MosoFin, you connect QuickBooks once (read-only) and then ask inside Claude — “show me April’s profit,” “how did cash flow trend this quarter?”, “which expenses grew most vs. last year?” — and the answer comes back in the chat, pulled fresh from your live books.
+A different approach is to skip report-building and ask for what you want.
+With MosoFin, you connect QuickBooks once (read-only) to a permission-scoped workspace and then ask inside Claude — “show me April’s profit,” “how did cash flow trend this quarter?”, “which expenses grew most vs. last year?”
+Bea, MosoFin’s accounting software agent, retrieves the permitted QuickBooks data, and Claude prepares the answer in the conversation for your review.

 Three things make this different from a static report: